daudix/daudix.one/content/blog/drafts/_index.md

 W-what?
 You came here by yourself? in that case I recommend to go somewhere the navbar points to, here you won't find anything valuable, just half-finished, half-shit drafts. <button id="at-best" onclick="atBest()">At best</button>.

 <p id="bookshelf">
-What are you looking for? some kind of hidden lever in the bookshelf? come on, there's plenty of easter eggs on this website already.
+What are you looking for?
+Some kind of hidden lever in the bookshelf?
+Come on, there's already plenty of Easter eggs on this website.
 </p>

 <script type="text/javascript">